omarraf/cpsc351-assignment-1/README.txt

 Team members:
 1.
 2.
-3. Omar Rafiq, email: omarrafiqq@csu.fullerton.edu, Contribution: parallel.cpp
+3. Omar Rafiq, email: omarrafiq@csu.fullerton.edu, Contribution: parallel.cpp

 We confirm everyone is familiar with all functionality in the assignment.